 Limited English Proficiency (LEP)

-In connection with the Civil Rights Program administered by the U.S. Nuclear Regulatory Commission (NRC), the agency's Outreach and Compliance Coordination Program (OCCP) oversees the agency's Limited English Proficiency (LEP) Program, which has the following primary objectives:
+In connection with the Civil Rights Program (CR) administered by the U.S. Nuclear Regulatory Commission (NRC), the agency's Limited English Proficiency (LEP) Program has the following primary objectives:

 - Perform regular assessments of programs and activities to determine the current LEP landscape and whether existing assistance is meeting the needs of such persons.